095056/Luis/Mirrors.md

 ## How to use

-Open file `$PREFIX/etc/apt/sources.list` or files in `$PREFIX/etc/apt/sources.list.d`, comment out existing URLs and add line for picked mirror, or use the `termux-change-repo` script that is part of the `termux-tools` package.
+Run `apt edit-sources`, comment out existing URLs and add line for picked mirror, or use the `termux-change-repo` script that is part of the `termux-tools` package.

-As of `termux-tools` v0.86, main repository mirrors are being picked and rotated automatically to reduce bandwidth usage on the origin (Bintray).

 ## Mirrors by [a1batross](https://github.com/a1batross)